-If you’ve travelled on Britain’s only true high speed railway, HS1, then you’ve travelled on tracks operated, maintained and renewed by Network Rail High Speed (NRHS).
+If you’ve travelled on the UK's only true high-speed railway, HS1, then you’ve travelled on tracks operated, maintained and renewed by Network Rail High Speed (NRHS).

-NRHS is a wholly owned subsidiary of Network Rail Infrastructure Ltd who manage the UK's only high speed line.
-That means it constantly has to prove itself as a quality provider, from reliability to value for money.
+NRHS is a wholly owned subsidiary of Network Rail Infrastructure Ltd that manages the UK's only high-speed line.
+This means it constantly has to prove itself as a quality provider, from reliability to value for money.

-As the only 300kmph railway in the country, HS1 operates to different standards to the rest of Network Rail.
+High Speed 1 (HS1) operates to different standards to the rest of Network Rail.
 It has its own safety management system and even its own track safety qualification.
-For instance, there is no red zone working on HS1, as the speed of the trains means it is unsafe to work on an open line, it is therefore classed as a people-less railway.
+For instance, we do the majority of our maintenance and renewals at night because the speed of the trains on HS1 make it unsafe to work while the line is open.

 Our train operators are Eurostar and Southeastern which run on HS1 tracks.
-NRHS also have relationships with East Midlands Railway and Govia Thameslink Railway Ltd. (GTR) who access St Pancras station, as well as freight companies GBRF and DB Cargo, which make up the 1% of freight traffic.
+NRHS also have relationships with East Midlands Railway and Govia Thameslink Railway Ltd. (GTR) who access St Pancras station, as well as freight companies GBRF and DB Cargo.

 Route director, Network Rail High Speed